 - Influence of simulators and task trainers on clinical outcomes and patient safety

-Through its research program, UMCSC has created several unique products for simulation including the Michigan Standard Simulation Experience Scale (MiSSES) and the Simulator Value Index (SVI) Tool.
+Through its research program, CSC has created several unique products for simulation including the Michigan Standard Simulation Experience Scale (MiSSES) and the Simulator Value Index (SVI) Tool.
 These products are available for free to anyone within the medical simulation community.
 The CSC only asks the designated citation is used when adapting either tool